Greece › Santorini › Best Hotels

 The private beach area of Istoria on Perivolos Beach.

-Can you recommend some hotels to stay that aren’t quite so expensive?
+Can you recommend good Santorini hotels that are not so expensive?

-What hotel has the best views on Santorini?
+What hotel has the best views in Santorini?

 A private pool outside a villa at Santorini Sky in Pyrgos.